Where Everything Fights Everything

 The scooter, despite flaws, won't accidentally freeze your kingdom solid during emotional stress.

-Cultural impact elsa Wins
+Cultural impact Elsa Wins

 Electric Scooter